tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

 **Files:** [dual_ma_crossover.ipynb](Activities/02-Ins_Trading_Signals/Solved/dual_ma_crossover.ipynb)

-Navigate to the 15.1 trading signals section of the slides, and highlight the following:
+Navigate to the trading signals section of the slides, and highlight the following:

-* Explain to students that technical analysis is an (often) short-term trading discipline in which investments (such as stocks) are evaluated based on their price action or movement.
+* Technical analysis is an (often) short-term trading discipline in which investments (such as stocks) are evaluated based on their price action or movement.

-* Contrast technical analysis with fundamental analysis by explaining that fundamental analysis is an investment discipline in which investments (such as stocks) are evaluated based on their intrinsic qualities such as financial (income statement, balance sheet, and cash flow statement) or economic data about the underlying company.
+* Fundamental analysis is an investment discipline in which investments (such as stocks) are evaluated based on their intrinsic qualities such as financial (income statement, balance sheet, and cash flow statement) or economic data about the underlying company.

 Engage students by asking if anyone has any guesses or knowledge of what the following terms are.
 Make sure to communicate to students that they are not expected to have the answers yet.